jcnelson/poxl/citycoin-prd.md

 One challenge to mining or holding Bitcoin is that it does not produce yield, and market fluctuations can greatly affect the balance sheet.
 Mining Bitcoin is a competitive market dominated by large players, such that the capital requirement to start mining, the break-even point, and the power consumption are all considerations a city would need to resolve.

 The Stacks blockchain is a Layer 1 blockchain connected to Bitcoin, in which miners spend Bitcoin to bid for and win a fixed amount of Stacks tokens.
-Stackers have the option to lock up Stacks tokens for a specified amount of time, and in turn, receive a portion of the Bitcoin yield that comes from miners proportionate to the amount Stacked.
+Stackers have the option to lock up Stacks tokens for a specified amount of time, and in turn, receive a portion of the Bitcoin spent by miners proportionate to the amount Stacked.
 The average APY as of writing this document is 10% and additional statistics can be seen on [Stacking.Club](https://stacking.club).

-Taking this concept a level further, a new token (the "CityCoin") would be created on the Stacks blockchain, following the SIP-010 fungible token standard, such that the CityCoins can be mined and Stacked per the methods stated above except a portion of the miner's bid would be redirected to the city's wallet overseen by a trusted third party custodian.
+Taking this concept a level further, a new token (a "CityCoin") would be created on the Stacks blockchain, following the SIP-010 fungible token standard, such that CityCoins can be mined and Stacked per the methods stated above except a portion of the miner's bid would be redirected to the city's wallet overseen by a trusted third party custodian.

 ## Core Functionality